History of the Detroit Lions: 2009

 On January 15, 2009, the Lions hired Jim Schwartz as head coach.
 Schwartz spent ten seasons with the Tennessee Titans, eight of them as defensive coordinator.
 The Lions also hired a new defensive coordinator (Gunther Cunningham) and a new offensive coordinator (Scott Linehan).
 In April, they adopted a new logo, which was a more fierce version of their previous logo.

 The Lions selected Georgia quarterback Matthew Stafford with the first overall pick in the 2009 NFL draft.
 They agreed on a six-year, $72 million contract, with $41.7 million in guaranteed money.

 In the first two games of 2009, the Lions lost to the New Orleans Saints and Minnesota Vikings.
 On September 27, 2009, the team broke their 19-game losing streak with a 19–14 win at Ford Field against the Washington Redskins.
 Losses resumed after that, which included handing the winless St. Louis Rams their only victory of the season.
 The Lions' only other win of the season was against the Cleveland Browns, a surprise 38–37 thriller that saw Matthew Stafford throw the game winning touchdown pass as time expired.
 The Lions then hosted the Green Bay Packers on their annual Thanksgiving game and lost 34–12.
-The Lions ultimately finished the season at 2–14.
+The Lions finished the season at 2–14.